bastionzero/terraform-provider-bastionzero/docs/data-sources/web_targets.md

 Read-Only:

-- `agent_public_key` (String) The target's backing agent's public key.
+- `agent_public_key` (String) The target's proxy agent's public key.
-- `agent_version` (String) The target's backing agent's version.
+- `agent_version` (String) The target's proxy agent's version.
 - `environment_id` (String) The target's environment's ID.
 - `id` (String) The target's unique ID.
-- `last_agent_update` (String) The time this target's backing agent last had a transition change in status formatted as a UTC timestamp string in [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) format.
+- `last_agent_update` (String) The time this target's proxy agent last had a transition change in status formatted as a UTC timestamp string in [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) format.
 Null if there has not been a single transition change.
 - `local_port` (Number) The port of the Web daemon's localhost server that is spawned on the user's machine on connect.
 Null if not configured.
 - `name` (String) The target's name.
 - `proxy_target_id` (String) The target's proxy target's ID (ID of a [Bzero](bzero_target) or [Cluster](cluster_target) target).